moussisto2/Android-Spyware-Detection-using-SVM/README.md

 ├── requirements.txt
 ├── README.md
 └── .gitignore

-## Dataset Description
+Dataset Description

 The dataset consists of network traffic captured from Android devices and exported as CSV files.
 It includes both benign traffic and multiple spyware families, covering background activity and installation phases.

-Classes included:
+Classes

-- Normal (benign traffic)
+Normal (benign traffic)

-- Spyware families: FlexiSpy, MobileSpy, UMobix, TheWispy, Mspy
+Spyware families

+FlexiSpy

+MobileSpy

+UMobix

+TheWispy

+Mspy

 Due to privacy, size, and licensing constraints, the dataset is not included in this repository.

-## Methodology
+Methodology

 The project follows a strict machine learning methodology to ensure valid and reproducible results:

-- Stratified train/test split
+Stratified train/test split

-- Stratified K-Fold cross-validation
+Stratified K-Fold cross-validation

-- Feature preprocessing using pipelines
+Feature preprocessing using pipelines

-- Proper handling of categorical and numerical features
+Proper handling of categorical and numerical features

-- SMOTE applied only on training folds to avoid data leakage
+SMOTE applied only on training folds to avoid data leakage

-- Feature standardization
+Feature standardization

-- Linear Support Vector Machine classifier
+Linear Support Vector Machine (SVM) classifier

-- Separate pipelines for binary and multiclass classification
+Separate pipelines for binary and multiclass classification

-## Installation
+Installation

 Clone the repository and install dependencies: